Nancy-Hunter/RabbitMod/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript, node, express, render
+**Tech used:** HTML, CSS, JavaScript, Node.js, Express, Render, MongoDB

 Allows client to locally update pet adoption database.
+Utilizes MongoDB to create a RESTful API.
+The UI allows for a simple form submission (that can only be accessed by the moderator) to update the database.
+Designed for ease of use and maintainability without requiring a sustained developer.

 ## Optimizations

-Many many things

-## Lessons Learned:

-We will see
+User Interface could have some stylistic improvements for a sleekier feel.
+Responsive design could be added for improved performance on mobile devices.